Smartwatch: 2010s

 Acer's S.T.
-Liew stated in an interview with gadget website Pocket-Lint, "...
-I think every consumer company should be looking at wearable.
-Wearable isn’t new … it just hasn’t exploded in the way that it should.
-But the opportunity’s for billions of dollars' worth of industry."
+Liew stated in an interview with gadget website Pocket-Lint that he believed that companies should be researching wearable technology, and that it could grown to "billions of dollars' worth of industry".

 As of 4 September 2013, three new smartwatches had been launched: the Samsung Galaxy Gear, Sony SmartWatch 2, and the Qualcomm Toq.
-PHTL, a company based in Dallas, Texas, completed its crowd-funding process on Kickstarter for its HOT Watch smartwatch in September 2013.
+PHTL, a company based in Dallas, Texas, completed a Kickstarter campaign for its HOT Watch smartwatch in September 2013.
 This device enables users to leave their handsets in their pockets, since it has a speaker for phone calls in both quiet and noisy environments.
 In a September 2013 interview, Pebble founder Eric Migicovsky stated that his company was not interested in any acquisition offers.
 Two months later, he revealed that his company has sold 190,000 smartwatches, most of which were sold after its Kickstarter campaign closed.

-Motorola Mobility CEO Dennis Woodside confirmed that his company is working on a smartwatch during a December 2013 interview.
-Woodside showed an awareness of the difficulties that other companies have experienced with wrist-wearable technologies.
+Motorola Mobility CEO Dennis Woodside confirmed during a December 2013 interview that his company was working on a smartwatch.
+Woodside further discussed the difficulties that other companies had experienced with wrist-wearable technologies.

-In April 2014, the Samsung Gear 2 was released among the few smartwatches to be equipped with a digital camera.
+In April 2014, the Samsung Gear 2 was released, one of few smartwatches to be equipped with a digital camera.
 It has a resolution of two megapixels and can record video in 720p.

-At the 2014 Consumer Electronics Show, a large number of new smartwatches were released from various companies such as Razer Inc, Archos, and several other companies, as well as a few startups.
-Some had begun to call the 2014 CES, a "wrist revolution" because of the number of smartwatches released and the huge amount of publicity they began to receive at the start of 2014.
+At the 2014 Consumer Electronics Show, a large number of new smartwatches were released from various companies such as Razer Inc. Archos, Some called the show a "wrist revolution".
 At Google I/O on 25 June 2014, the Android Wear platform was introduced and the LG G Watch and Samsung Gear Live were released.
 The Wear-based Moto 360 was announced by Motorola in 2014.
 At the end of July, Swatch's CEO Nick Hayek announced that they will launch a Swatch Touch with smartwatch technologies in 2015.
-In the UK, the Wearable Technology Show made its debut in London and was host to several smartwatch companies exhibiting their newest models.
+In the UK, London's Wearable Technology Show debuted several new models from smartwatch companies.

-The launch of Samsung's Gear S smartwatch was covered by the media in late August 2014.
-The model features a curved Super AMOLED display and a built-in 3G modem, with technology writer Darrell Etherington stating on the TechCrunch website, "we’re finally starting to see displays that wrap around the contours of the wrist, rather than sticking out as a traditional flat surface."
+Samsung's Gear S smartwatch was launched in late August 2014.
+The model features a curved Super AMOLED display and a built-in 3G modem.
+TechCrunch's Darrell Etherington said that "we're finally starting to see displays that wrap around the contours of the wrist, rather than sticking out as a traditional flat surface".
 The corporation commenced selling the Gear S smartwatch in October 2014, alongside the Gear Circle headset accessory.
-At IFA 2014 Sony Mobile announced the third generation of its smartwatch series, the Sony Smartwatch 3 powered by Android Wear.
-Also, the Fashion Entertainments' e-paper watch was announced.
+At IFA 2014, Sony Mobile announced the third generation of its smartwatch series, the Sony Smartwatch 3, powered by Android Wear.
+Fashion Entertainments' e-paper watch was also announced at the show.